Also known as: false grip ring pullup, l-sit ring pullup, ring l-sit pullup, false-grip ring pull-ups, ring pullups l-sit

 What is False Grip L-Sit Ring Pull Up?

-The False Grip L-Sit Ring Pull Up is a medium-difficulty ring pull combining a false grip with an L-sit to build vertical pulling strength.
-It primarily targets the lats, biceps, shoulders, forearms and core while demanding grip and scapular control.
+The False Grip L-Sit Ring Pull Up is a medium-difficulty calisthenics pull combining a false grip on rings with an L-sit; it targets the core, lats, biceps and shoulders.
+It builds ring-specific grip strength, scapular control and core stability for stronger pulling variations.

 How to Do False Grip L-Sit Ring Pull Up

-- Set rings low: Position rings low so you can sit on the ground with legs straight and reach the rings comfortably before starting.
+- Set ring height: Set rings low so you can sit with legs straight and reach rings; ensure straps are even and anchored securely to prevent slipping.

 Muscle Groups